fastapi/fastapi/docs/en/docs/tutorial/schema-extra-example.md

     For example you could use it to add metadata for a frontend user interface, etc.

+!!! info
+    OpenAPI 3.1.0 (used since FastAPI 0.99.0) added support for `examples`, which is part of the **JSON Schema** standard.

+    Before that, it only supported the keyword `example` with a single example.
+That is still supported by OpenAPI 3.1.0, but is deprecated and is not part of the JSON Schema standard.
+So you are encouraged to migrate `example` to `examples`. 🤓

+    You can read more at the end of this page.

 ## `Field` additional arguments

-When using `Field()` with Pydantic models, you can also declare extra info for the **JSON Schema** by passing any other arbitrary arguments to the function.
+When using `Field()` with Pydantic models, you can also declare additional `examples`:

-You can use this to add `example` for each field:

 === "Python 3.10+"